ricmclaughlin/ricmclaughlin.github.com/_posts/2016-11-10-aws-solutions-arch-troublshooting.md

 # EC2

-### Trying to launch 60 new EC2 instances in a single availability zone.
+### 60 new EC2 instances in az?
-For all new AWS accounts there is a soft limit of 20 EC2 instances per region.
-You should submit the limit increase form and retry the template after your limit has been increased.
+soft limit of 20 EC2 instances per region; increase form and retry the template after your limit has been increased.